tyrelh/notes/articles/dark-theme.md

 }
 ```

 You can see I ended up also storing the toggle state in the component state.
 That way I can easily conditionally switch between the sun and moon icon.

-You can see that I also switched things around a bit.
-My site I still treat the dark theme as default and the light theme as the exception.
+Also switched things around a bit.
+For my website I still treat the dark theme as default and the light theme as the exception.
 Therefore I am tracking the state as lightTheme = true/false rather than darkTheme.
 Same thing, just do whatever works best in your brain.

 ## Github Repo
-In addition to the source here which is specific to my website and also uses Ant Design I have posted a Github repository with a more generic React component that lets you have theme switch.
+In addition to the source here which is specific to my implementation and also uses Ant Design I have posted a [Github repository]() with a more generic React component that lets you have theme switch.

 All you need to do is include the component and then create your own styles for a dark theme nested within a `.dark-theme` class on the `body`.

-Have a good day! 😎
+Have a nice day! 😎